-The IASB has set January 1, 2021 for the adoption of IFRS 17 Accounting for Insurance Contracts.
-IFRS 17 will include fundamental differences from the CALM method (equivalent to IFRS 4 Insurance Contracts) that Empire Life currently applies for the valuation of insurance contracts and revenue recognition.
-The IASB has also granted a temporary exemption from the application of IFRS 9 Financial Instruments to allow insurance companies the option of implementing both IFRS 17 and IFRS 9 effective 2021.
+The International Accounting Standards Board ("IASB") issued IFRS 17, Accounting Standards for Insurance Contracts, in May 2017.
+IFRS 17 will include fundamental changes from the CALM method (equivalent to IFRS 4 Insurance Contracts) that Empire Life currently applies for the valuation of insurance contracts and revenue recognition.
+The IASB has also granted a temporary exemption from the application of IFRS 9 Financial Instruments to allow insurance companies the ability to implement both IFRS 17 and IFRS 9 effective 2021.
 IFRS 9 applies to the measurement of financial assets, the expected credit loss model and hedge accounting.
-For Insurance Contracts and Financial Instruments accounting the goal is global consistency under IFRS as opposed to the differing approaches in each country that exist today.
-In 2014 OSFI issued the Capital Adequacy Guidelines for Banks in Canada based on the Basel III capital standards for Banks worldwide.
-The Guidelines include requirements that ensure that investors in non-common regulatory capital instruments will bear the loss in the event that the bank may become non- viable as a going concern.
-These new financial instruments issued by banks must comply with new regulations in order to be included in the banks' capital ratios.
-OSFI has indicated that they are exploring the applicability of these rules for insurance companies.
-Empire Life is not aware of any immediate plans by OSFI to make similar changes for life insurance companies.
+For insurance contracts and financial instruments accounting, the goal is global consistency under IFRS as opposed to the differing approaches in each country that exist today.
+The adoption of IFRS 17 and IFRS 9 will be a significant initiative for Empire Life and for the industry.
+Empire Life is currently assessing the impact that IFRS 17 and IFRS 9 will have on Empire Life's consolidated financial statements as well as developing a plan to implement the changes required to be ready to report under the new standards by January 1, 2021.